Why is this important anyhow?

 Then be sure to check out our full research guide on Writing & Citing for more information on citations (including citation managers available to you), writing thesis statements, plagiarism and much, much more.

-Launched as a new offering in 2017, APA Style CENTRAL combines sophisticated learning and teaching tools, writing and content processing technology, and full integration of the APA's Style Manual.
+Launched as a new offering in 2017, Academic Writer combines sophisticated learning and teaching tools, writing and content processing technology, and full integration of the APA's Style Manual.
 Why go to third party sites when everything you need is now available from the source!
-Take me there now.... and check out the brief video below: APA Style Central for Students.
+Take me there now.... and check out the brief video below: Academic Writer for Students.

 Important note regarding APA citations when citing online articles: